moj-analytical-services/writing_functions_in_r/README.md

 -----

-This is because of the non-standard evalutation (NSE) mentioned above.
+This is because of the non-standard evaluation (NSE) mentioned above.
 The `dplyr` functions don’t recognise `group_cols` and `sum_col` as column names, because they can’t see that these are variables containing the actual column names.
 While the NSE usually makes the `dplyr`